 DaisyBill is cloud-based software for providers to electronically submit and manage workers’ compensation medical bills.
 Our founders spent decades in the industry and saw just how broken the system had become--and how to make it work.
 They built a technology solution that makes work comp billing more efficient, more transparent, and just plain better.
 While DaisyBill makes workers' comp a win-win for all stakeholders, our clients absolutely love us.
 Bills get paid easily and quickly, and DaisyBillers can finally take control of their difficult work comp billing.

-Catherine Montgomery and Sarah Moray founded DaisyBill in 2011, with the belief that one piece of smart technology could make workers’ compensation better for everybody.
-Catherine and Sarah had already founded ClarityMBR.com, at that time one of the most visited sites about workers' comp in California.
+Catherine Montgomery and Sarah Moray founded DaisyBill in 2011, with the belief that smart technology could make workers’ compensation better for everybody.
+Between them, they had two decades of experience in medical billing and workers’ compensation.
+They had already founded ClarityMBR.com which, at the time, was one of the most visited workers' comp sites in California.

 The Difficulty of Workers' Compensation

 Workers’ compensation medical billing is an unwieldy compromise of a system that discourages providers, deprives injured workers, frustrates legislators’ best intentions, and presents an irresistible moral hazard to many participants in the system (yes, we used the word “moral”).